joaoMarcos777/dogtor/README.md

 <h1 align="center">Dogtor</h1>

-> An applicattion that searches for a veterinarian closest to you.\n
+> An applicattion that searches for a veterinarian closest to you.
 > College project.

 ## Technologies